MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

     :::image type="content" source="./media/tutorial-container-web-app/portal-web-app-managed-identity-in-deployment.png" lightbox="./media/tutorial-container-web-app/portal-web-app-managed-identity-in-deployment.png" alt-text="A screenshot showing how to enable managed identity and container deployment for an App Service in Azure portal." :::

-1. First, get the application scope credential.
+1. Get the application scope credential.
 You use this credential in the next step.

     1. Under **Deployment** on the **service menu**, select **Deployment Center**.
     1. In the **FTPS credentials** tab, get the **Password** value under **Application Scope**.